miob-miob/treeGarden/docs/pages/index.md

 ## Main features

-!!! tip "Easily usable out of the box..."
-    Defaults are sensible, api should be comfortable for JS devs
+!!! tip "Feature complete and flexible"
+    Supports **classification** trees, **regression** trees and  **random forests**.
+    Implements multiple learning and pruning algorithms.

 !!! tip "Visualization tools exists!"
-    See [tiny library of react components](https://github.com/miob-miob/treeGardenVisualization), that used for exploring your trees
+    See [tiny library of react components](https://github.com/miob-miob/treeGardenVisualization), that used for exploring your trees.

 !!! tip "Extendable and customizable"
     If you do not like included options, it is easy to provide your implementation for crucial parts of algorithm.